Get started by searching below:

 Common causes are:

-Wrongful death can also occur when staff or other residents physically abuse a nursing home patient.
+A nursing home wrongful death can also occur when staff or other residents physically abuse a resident.

-What is the most you can sue for wrongful death in a nursing home?
+What is the maximum payout for wrongful death in nursing homes?

 In one case, a California jury awarded $42.5 million for the wrongful death of a 77-year-old resident due to unauthorized daily use of Ativan.